 Green Beans Nutrition (per 1 cup): 38 calories, 0g fat, 9g carbs, 2g sugar, 4g fiber, 2g protein

 What is blanching?
-Blanching is a cooking method where you can easily flash boil vegetables in saltwater for a short amount of time.
-Once boiled, immediately strain vegetables and transfer into an ice water bath to quickly cool.
+Blanching is a cooking method where you can easily cook your vegetables by flash boiling them in saltwater for a short amount of time.

 If you’ve ever wondered how to blanch green beans, here is a super quick tutorial for you!

-Step 1: Prep Green Beans – Wash your green beans under cold water and pat them dry with a towel.
+- Prep Green Beans – Wash your fresh green beans under cold water and pat them dry with a towel.
 Then, use scissors or sharp knife to chop the ends off and discard those pieces.

 How do you French cut green beans?